Skip Navigation

 The Graduate School will run a GTS report for all students in GRD 800, and eligible students will have one credit of tuition (and associated fees) paid.

-Details: After advancing to candidacy and defending their dissertation proposal, to graduate from the clinical program, a student must (a) successfully defend their dissertation, (b) successfully complete their internship, and (c) submit all relevant paperwork by the relevant deadlines.
+from the Clinical Psychological Science program, a student must (a) successfully defend their dissertation, (b) successfully complete their internship, and (c) submit all relevant paperwork by the relevant deadlines.
 Once a student completes all graduation requirements, their degree will be conferred at the next conferral date.

 For the vast majority of students, the dissertation is successfully defended before or during internship, meaning that their final degree requirement is completion of the internship.
 Almost all internships begin in the summer and end the following summer.
 So, for almost all clinical students, they will complete their last degree requirement (internship) in the summer and their degree will be conferred in August.
 Students in this scenario would thus register for one credit of GRD 800 in the Summer when their internship is ending, for degree conferral/graduation in August.
 Note that these students can be hooded in the May doctoral hooding commencement ceremony.